TBragg88/Spa-Project/README.md

 -   All images use descriptive `alt` attributes.
 -   Navigation and interactive elements use ARIA labels.
 -   Meta tags are included for SEO and social sharing.
+-   Headings and structure follow best practices for screen readers and search engines.

 ## Credits